-RTB200: Digital Media Marketing & Ratings
+RTB200: Digital Media Marketing & Ratings (2.5 Credits, 60 hrs)

 This course will introduce the sales, promotion and marketing processes for a typical broadcast station.
 Students learn the terms and tools necessary to understand these functions and prepare you for an entry-level position in these departments.
-Students produce sales and promotional material for radio and TV stations to apply what they learn about the promotional aspect of commercial broadcasting.
+Students produce sales and promotional material for radio and TV stations and apply it to the promotional aspect of commercial broadcasting.

-RTB202: TV News Reporting & Production
+RTB202: TV News Reporting & Production (3.0 Credits, 74 hrs)

 In this course, students learn how to gather, tape and edit news in field situations.
-Students learn and practice techniques in TV interviewing and "backpacking," and students use this instruction to produce a 30-second news report.
+Students learn and practices techniques in TV interviewing and "backpacking," and students use this instruction to produce a 30-second news report.
 The course includes hands-on application projects, where students put together a collaborative 30-minute television news, sports and weather program.
 Students write, produce and act as talent for the production.
-Students are taught performing techniques, floor-directing techniques, crew placement, camera angles and lighting techniques.
+Students are taught performing techniques, floor- directing techniques, crew placement, camera angles and lighting techniques.

-RTB203: Radio News & Talk
+RTB203: Radio News & Talk (2.5 Credits, 60 hrs)